CGonzalez0115/art_through_the_centuries/README.md

 # ArtThroughoutTheYears

 This Ruby Gem is created to provide a CLI in which you can learn of art and the ways it has developed throughout the centuries.
+This CLI will be pulling information from one of my favorite sites to research and pull inspiration from when working on my own pieces.

 ## Installation